PrevNextUpHome BREW C++ Class Library & GUI Framework & XML Middleware : SophiaFramework 4.1

 The align64of macro is for calculating the size of type aligned at the 8-bytes boundary.

-Beside the align64of macro, there are the align08of, align16of, and align32of macros for 1-byte, 2-bytes, and 4-bytes boundaries respectively.
+Beside the align64of macro, there are the align08of, align16of, and align32of macros for 1-byte, 2-byte, and 4-byte boundaries respectively.

 #define align08of(type) ((sizeof(type) + 0) & ~0)